Slap Happy Lion: Notes

 The closing title in the re-issued version does not display the regular MGM card, and erroneously uses the Tom and Jerry card instead.
 This might indicate that MGM made a mistake when reissuing it.
 Also, the Tom and Jerry short Smarty Cat also does not display the ending card, using the regular MGM card instead.

 The lion's design served as the inspiration for the design of Genghis, a character from The Wacky World of Tex Avery.
-And also, his appearance of Tom and Jerry series in Jerry and The Lion.
+The lion would also reappear in the Tom and Jerry Tales episode, You're Lion.